stepanjaburek/Diploma_Thesis/README.md

 This should get you all the way step by step from raw data to all the figures and results in the thesis

-Dataset needed can be gathered here: https://doi.org/10.17605/OSF.IO/RFMXC
+Datasets needed can be gathered here: https://doi.org/10.17605/OSF.IO/RFMXC.
+It should run with the same names of datasets

-It should run with the same name of datasets
+Step-by-step streamline:

 1. EU_Control_Variables